EricKit/nest-user-auth/README.md

 Admin must be set manually as a string in permissions for the first user (add `admin` to the permissions array).
 That person can then add admin to other users via a mutation.
 Permissions is an array of strings so that you can add other permissions and create guards such as `can-modify-users-with-prime-number-id`.

 Users can modify or view their own data.
 Admins can do anything in the current guards.
 The UserEmailGuard compares the user's email or username with the same field in a query.
 If any query or mutation in the resolver has doAnythingWithUser(username: string) or doAnythingWithUser(email: string) and that email / username matches the user which is requesting the action, it will be approved.
 Username and email are unique, and the user has already been verified via JWT.

+### Testing

+Some end to end tests have been written.
+To do testing, ensure that your environment is different than your `dev` environment you are working in.
+When the end to end test runs, it will delete all users in the database specified in the environment file on start.
+Currently running `npm run test:e2e` will set `NODE_ENV` to `test` based on `package.json` scripts.
+This will default to the `test.env` file.
+Set this up to have a different database than your `dev.env` file such as `MONGO_URI=mongodb://localhost:27017/user-auth-test`

 ### GraphQL Playground Examples